Threats & Attacks

-When enterprises merge, they don’t just combine revenue — they inherit each other’s attack surfaces, unpatched legacy systems, and entrenched security blind spots.
-Most integration plans focus on systems.
-Few focus on risk.
+When enterprises merge they combine attack surfaces, unpatched legacy systems, and entrenched security gaps most integration plans never address.

 Attackers no longer need to drop malware.
-Native system tools are being turned against the organizations that rely on them — and most defenses can’t catch it.
+Native system tools are being turned against the organizations that rely on them.

-Overprivileged identities, orphaned accounts, and weak access governance are quietly opening doors for attackers inside the perimeter.
+Overprivileged identities, orphaned accounts, and weak access governance quietly open doors for attackers inside the perimeter.

 BEC attacks don’t need malware.
 They need one convincing email, one distracted executive, and one wire transfer.